Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 Examples include
 `alluxio.master.hostname=1.2.3.4` or `alluxio.master.hostname=node1.a.com`.
-- The second property `alluxio.master.mount.table.root.ufs` sets to the URI of the shared storage system to mount to the Alluxio root.
+- The second property `alluxio.master.mount.table.root.ufs` sets to the URI of the under store to mount to the Alluxio root.
 This shared shared storage system must be accessible by the master node and all worker nodes.
 Examples include `alluxio.master.mount.table.root.ufs=hdfs://1.2.3.4:9000/alluxio/root/`, or `alluxio.master.mount.table.root.ufs=s3://bucket/dir/`.